Glossary of terms

 - Study Period

-- SCU study periods are run on Sessions.
+- Southern Cross University has two calendars, “Study Periods” and “Sessions”.
+Most students will be studying in the Session teaching calendar.
 There are 3 Session per year, each Session is 15 weeks in duration.
 Students will study most units in Session 1 and 2 and if you want to fast-track your studies there are optional units you can complete in Session 3.
-For more information about study periods please see the Teaching Calendar/Key Dates page or for more information about full-time study loads see Centrelink (Income Support) and the three session teaching calendar.
+For Study Periods, there are six per year for a shorter 7-week period.
+For more information about Study Periods and Sessions please see the Teaching Calendar/Key Dates page or for more information about full-time study loads see Centrelink (Income Support) and the three session teaching calendar.

 - Study Plan